mlswg/mls-architecture/draft-ietf-mls-architecture.md

 upon will be the highest version supported in common by the group.

-In MLS 1.0, the creator of the group is responsible for selecting the best ciphersuite proposed across clients.
+In MLS 1.0, the creator of the group is responsible for selecting the best ciphersuite supported across clients.
 Each client is able to verify availability of protocol version, ciphersuites and extensions at all times once he has at least received the first group operation message.